A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

-- Don’t reuse sweaty clothes left in a gym bag.
+- Avoid reusing sweaty clothes left in a gym bag.

-There are many conditions that can lead to butt rash.
+Many conditions can lead to butt rash.
 However, many natural and OTC treatments are available that you can use to find relief.
-If your rash doesn’t go away, talk to your doctor.
+If your rash doesn’t go away, talk with a doctor.